pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 #### Event Querying

+Event querying provides another way to check for controller input.

 ```c#
 bool GetButtonsEvent   (UxrHandSide handSide, UxrInputButtons buttons, UxrButtonEventType buttonEventType, bool getIgnoredInput)
 bool GetButtonsEventAny(UxrHandSide handSide, UxrInputButtons buttons, UxrButtonEventType buttonEventType, bool getIgnoredInput)
 ```

-These methods provide another way to query. `handSide` specifies the hand to check, `buttons` specifies one or more button flags and the parameter `getIgnoredInput` controls whether to retrieve input events for ignored controllers.
+`handSide` specifies the hand to check, `buttons` specifies one or more button flags and the parameter `getIgnoredInput` controls whether to retrieve input events for ignored controllers.
 By default, it's set to `false`; using `true` should be limited to cases where it's truly necessary.
 Ignoring controller input will be covered [below](#ignoring-input).
 Using the `buttonEventType` parameter, it is possible to check for different input events:
 - `Touching`: whether the button is being touched.
 - `TouchDown`: whether a touch started the present frame.